Oneo64/The-Mirk-of-Agmundr/Characters/Ljorn.md

 ### Rægtafl
 Ljörn knows how to play Rægtafl, but he isn't the best at it.

+## Goals
+### Goal arc A
+ - **Goal:** To return to Álahringr.
+ - **Motivation:** My family doesn't have a reliable protector.

+### Goal arc B
+ - **Goal:** To survive.
+ - **Motivation:** Successfulness.

+### Example Dialogue
+ - "What do you mean?"
+ - "I... don't think-"
+ - "Alfrir.
+I-"
+ - "Are your boots... wet, too?"
+ - "How long will this travelling last?"
+ - "What?"
+ - "Yes."
+ - "No."
+ - "I am not an outlaw.
+They smelled us here!"
+ - "Nightmare."
+ - "Get off me."

 ## Name Translations
  - **Younger Futhark:** ᛚᛁᚢᚱᚾ